TarenP/QuantumCircuitOptimizer/README.md

-## QuantumCircuitOptimizer
+# Quantum Circuit Optimization Selector

 #### This package takes any quantum circuit and selects the best Qiskit transpiler optimization level to maximize efficiency and accuracy.

-# Quantum Circuit Optimization Selector

-The Quantum Circuit Optimization Selector is a Python program that provides a quantum circuit optimization selector based on runtime, gate count, and cost metrics.
-It uses the Qiskit library for quantum circuit operations and optimization.

 ## Prerequisites